JetBrains/intellij-sdk-docs/topics/tutorials/custom_language_support/documentation_provider.md

 {src="simple_language_plugin/src/main/java/org/intellij/sdk/language/SimpleDocumentationProvider.java" include-symbol="addKeyValueSection"}

-After implementing all the steps above, the IDE will show the rendered documentation for a Simple key when called with <menupath>View | Quick Documentation</menupath>.
+After implementing all the steps above, the IDE will show the rendered documentation for a Simple key when called with <ui-path>View | Quick Documentation</ui-path>.

 ## Implement Additional Functionality